Education

 Tuition fee per year in Stellenbosch University is R43,380, Application fee R100.

-The University of Pretoria (UP) is a seven-campus public university with its largest campus in the heart of Hatfield, the picturesque diplomatic hub of South Africa’s capital city.
-It was established in 1908.
+The University of Pretoria (UP) is a big public university with seven different campuses.
+Its biggest campus is in Hatfield, which is in the center of South Africa’s capital city.
+UP was started in 1908.

 UP has nine Faculties that enroll undergraduate and postgraduate students as well as the Gordon Institute of Business Science (GIBS).